rackerlabs/support-how-to/content/exchange/detect-email-spoofing-for-exchange-users.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-If you would prefer a video tutorial, see [Exchange - Spoofing: How to identify & protect your organization](https://emailhelp.rackspace.com/l/how-to-prevent-email-spoofing).
+If you prefer a video tutorial, see [Exchange - Spoofing: How to identify and protect your organization](https://emailhelp.rackspace.com/l/how-to-prevent-email-spoofing).

 ### What is email spoofing?

-The word **spoof** means **falsified**.
+The word *spoof* means *falsified*.
 A spoofed email is one in which the sender purposefully alters parts of the email to make the message appear as though it was authored by someone else.
-Commonly, the sender’s name and email address, and the body of the message are formatted to appear from a legitimate source.
+Commonly, the sender’s name and email address, and the body of the message, are formatted to appear to be from a legitimate source.
 Sometimes the spoofer makes the email appear to come from a private citizen.

 A spoofed message can appear to come from a coworker, a bank, a family member, or any number of seemingly trustworthy sources.
-A good spoof looks like any other email that you normally receive.
+A good spoof message looks like any other email that you normally receive.

-**Warning:** If you suspect that you have received a fraudulent message, **DO NOT** click any link in the message or enter any information that is requested.
+**Warning:** If you suspect that you have received a fraudulent message, *do not* click any link in the message or enter any information that is requested.

 ### Why do people spoof email?

-In many cases, the spoofed email is part of a **phishing** (scam) attack.
+In many cases, the spoofed email is part of a *phishing* (scam) attack.
 In other cases, a spoofed email is used to dishonestly market an online service or sell you a bogus product.
 The intent is to trick the recipient into making a damaging statement or releasing sensitive information, such as passwords.
-If you're receiving bounced (returned) emails for messages that you never sent, this could be a case of spoofing.
+If you receive bounced (returned) emails for messages that you never sent, you are experiencing a symptom of a case of spoofing.

 ### Identify a spoofed message

 Scammers alter different sections of an email to disguise the sender of the message.
-To view the message properties that indicate a message has been spoofed, you must view the email headers of that message.The following are examples of spoofed email header properties:
+To view the message properties that indicate a message has been spoofed, you must view the email headers of that message.
+The following examples are spoofed email header properties:

-- **FROM** (for example, boss@companyexample.com) - This appears to come from a legitimate source on a spoofed message.
+- **FROM** (for example, boss@companyexample.com): This property appears to come from a legitimate source on a spoofed message.

-- **REPLY-TO** - This can also be spoofed, but a lazy scammer might leave the actual **REPLY-TO** address.
-If you see a different sending address here, the email might have been spoofed.
+- **REPLY-TO**: This property can also be spoofed, but a lazy scammer might leave the actual **REPLY-TO** address.
+If you see a different sending address here, the email might be spoofed.

-- **RETURN-PATH** - This can also be spoofed, but a lazy scammer might leave the actual **RETURN-PATH** address.
-If you see a different sending address here, the email might have been spoofed.
+- **RETURN-PATH**: This property can also be spoofed, but a lazy scammer might leave the actual **RETURN-PATH** address.
+If you see a different sending address here, the email might be spoofed.

-- **SOURCE IP address or “X-ORIGIN” address** - This is typically more difficult to alter but it is possible that this property is spoofed.
+- **SOURCE IP address or “X-ORIGIN” address**: This property is typically more difficult to alter, but it is possible that this property is spoofed.

 The first three properties can be easily altered by using settings in your Microsoft&reg; Outlook&reg;, Gmail&reg;, Hotmail&reg;, or other email software.
-The fourth property, Internet Protocol(IP) address, can also be altered, but it usually requires more sophistication to make a false IP address convincing.
+The fourth property, SOURCE Internet Protocol (IP) address, can also be altered, but it usually requires more sophistication to make a false IP address convincing.

-The recipient appears to have received a message from their office assistant requesting money, in the following example:
+In the following example, the recipient appears to have received a message from their office assistant requesting money:

 <img src="{% asset_path exchange/detect-email-spoofing-for-exchange-users/from_assistant.png %}" />

-The **subject** line should alert you immediately.
+The subject line (Send $$$) should alert you immediately.
 The recipient should contact their assistant through another form of communication to confirm that they did not send this message.
 Next, discover who actually sent the message by opening the message headers.
-They should look similar to the following:
+They should look similar to the following example:

 <img src="{% asset_path exchange/detect-email-spoofing-for-exchange-users/reply_to.png %}" />

-In this message header snippet shown above, the **From:** field shows the message being sent from **"Assistant"\<assistant@yourdomainexample.com\>**.
-However, the **REPLY-TO:** field lists *spoofer@scam.com*.
-That is a clear example of a spoofed message.
+In the message header snippet shown above, the **From:** field shows the message being sent from **"Assistant"\<assistant@yourdomainexample.com\>**.
+However, the **REPLY-TO:** field lists **spoofer@scam.com**, which is a clear example of a spoofed message.

 You should blacklist any address that you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an email address or IP address from which you normally receive mail.

-For more information on viewing and understanding email headers, see [View and read email headers in Outlook Web App](/how-to/view-and-read-email-headers-in-owa).
+For more information on viewing and understanding email headers, see [View and read email headers in the Outlook Web App](/how-to/view-and-read-email-headers-in-owa).

 ### Combat spoofing